bootdotdev/blog/content/misc/github-issues-for-customers.md

 ---
-title: "How We Use Github Issues to Track Customer Feedback"
+title: "Using Github Issues to Hack Together A Feedback System"
 author: Lane Wagner
 date: "2022-07-31"
 categories: